e271828e/Flight.jl/prototypes/kernel/NOTES.md

 - **Conditioning runs upstream of the face, and the face never knows.** A face carries post-conditioning semantics (§11.4's GUI-parity test):
-  `TableBinding`'s deadzone/expo run in `map_input` on the device task, so the slot receives the conditioned level and the model output is bitwise the directly-staged one — while an entry declaring no parameter passes its value through untouched, which is what carries a throttle's `[0, 1]` level or a press counter without ever meeting the axis convention.
+  `TableBinding`'s deadzone/expo run in `map_input` on the device task, so the root input receives the conditioned level and the model output is bitwise the directly-staged one — while an entry declaring no parameter passes its value through untouched, which is what carries a throttle's `[0, 1]` level or a press counter without ever meeting the axis convention.
   The claim is the table: what the binding may write is exactly what its entries name.
 - **A bad datum and a bug have two fates, and the bound is the rate limit.**
   The loop's tolerance idiom — catch its own parser error, stage nothing, `report!`, continue — keeps the link alive with the stream's good datums